 Each country within the EU and partner countries has a Competent Authority.
-The Competent Authority is a body within the government of the Member States that transposes the requirements of the Medical Device Directives into National Law, and is responsible for ensuring law of the Regulation within their country.
+The Competent Authority is a body within the government of the Member States that transposes the requirements of the Medical Device Directives into National Law.

 The Competent Authority is also responsible for specifying one or more Notified Bodies, to act as independent third party assessors of the manufacturer's compliance.